diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 ## Step 6.
 Freebayes Polishing

-Freebayes use the concatenated output of purgedup and the output from salsato polish the ensamble
+Freebayes uses the concatenated output of purgedups and the output from salsa to polish the assembly

 Input:
 -s3 + q2 + mitotig: s4
-- Out From SAlSA (I'm not sure about the name now TCV)
+- Out From SALSA (I'm not sure about the name now TCV)

 Copy the last version of "Scaffold 5 Arrow Polish"

-The First input are the bam files from Pacbio (please don't include *.scraps.bam files) As an opcional parameter you could include de *.pbi files from the Pacbio reads (in the same folder than Pacbio reads) Then the S4 version of your ensamble and it's ready to submit!
+The First input are the bam files from Pacbio (please don't include *.scraps.bam files) As an optional parameter you could include the *.pbi files from the Pacbio reads (in the same folder as the Pacbio reads) Then the S4 version of your assembly and it is ready to be submitted!
 As seen in the photo:

 ![magen](https://github.com/lunfardista/VGP1.6_tutorial/blob/master/updated_workflow/images/Screenshot%20from%202019-11-14%2014-59-10.png)